xmtp/xmtp-dot-org/docs/faq.md

 export default useEthersWalletClient;
 ```

-Then you can call it like this, like [lenster did](https://github.com/lensterxyz/lenster/blob/19e5911cd3b0d4f2c391d1a1180a7ea5d9335bf3/apps/web/src/hooks/useXmtpClient.tsx#L12)
+Then you can call it like this, like [Lenster](https://github.com/lensterxyz/lenster/blob/19e5911cd3b0d4f2c391d1a1180a7ea5d9335bf3/apps/web/src/hooks/useXmtpClient.tsx#L12)

 ```
 const { data: walletClient, isLoading } = useEthersWalletClient();